alherm7/TSO-DSO_coordination/README.md

 # TSO-DSO_coordination
-Online appendix for the paper submitted to power systems and the matlab code
+Online appendix for the paper submitted to EJOR.